orkestra/OrkestraGuzzleBundle/README.md

 }
 ```

-This bundle is work in progress and may have changes that break compatitbility.
+This bundle is work in progress and may have changes that break compatibility.